 - Don’t plan on visiting the beaches with Fido; Washington Parks prohibit dogs on beaches.

 - Make sure your pup is used to camping!
 Try setting up a tent in your backyard first to ensure she can handle tenting it.

-- Keep ticks at bay by checking you and your pup regularly and, as an extra precaution, get your dog vaccinated for Lyme disease.
+- Keep ticks at bay by checking you and your pup regularly.

 - You wouldn’t want to have to babysit your neighbor’s dog all day!
 Take your doggo on hikes with you instead of leaving her alone at your campsite.